-Silversmith Brigitte Clavette has been Head of the Jewellery and Metal Arts Studio and taught at the New Brunswick College of Craft and Design in Fredericton since 1985.
+Silversmith Brigitte Clavette was the Head of the Jewellery and Metal Arts Studio and taught at the New Brunswick College of Craft and Design in Fredericton from 1985 to 2020.
 She has also taught at the Nova Scotia College of Art and Design, the Nunavut Arctic College, the Haliburton School of Arts and the Community College of New Brunswick in Dieppe.
 Her hollow ware and silver works have been shown internationally and are held in private and public collections across the country and internationally, including the Victoria and Albert Museum in London, England, and the Royal Ontario Museum in Toronto.
-Clavette became a member of the Royal Canadian Academy of Arts in 2000, won the Excellence Award for Craft from the Province of NB in 2002, and the prestigious Strathbutler Award in 2006 and the national Saidye Bronfman Award in 2022.
+Clavette became an elected member of the Royal Canadian Academy of Arts in 2000.
+She won the Excellence Award for Craft from the Province of NB in 2002, the prestigious Strathbutler Award in 2006 and the national Saidye Bronfman Award in 2022.

 Brigitte created the teapot (above) “Le Coq”, for an exhibition called “Celebration”.
 The exhibition was in honour of Brigitte’s longtime friend and mentor, Lois Betteridge, who was celebrating her 80th birthday.
 Subsequently, the teapot was accepted as part of a juried exhibition "Unity and Diversity" at the Cheongju International Craft Biennale (2009) in South Korea.
 The exhibition was curated by Dr. Sandra Alfoldy for the Canadian Craft Federation.
 Out of 200 pieces in the “Unity and Diversity” exhibition, 50 were selected for a special exhibition at the Museum of Vancouver, “The Art of Craft”, presented with the 2010 Cultural Olympiad in Vancouver.
 And finally the teapot has been purchased for the permanent collection of the very prestigious Royal Ontario Museum.